How Specification Management Software Helps Fashion Brands

 Supports Sustainable Choices

-Many fashion brands want to use better materials, reduce waste, or track sourcing.
+Many fashion companies want to use better materials, reduce waste, or track sourcing.
 Specification management software gives teams a clear view of what’s being used and where it’s coming from.

 That kind of visibility helps with more sustainable decisions.
 It also supports supply chain transparency by making data easy to review and share.